samafeni/m365-secure-endpoint-access-design/README.md

 ## Disclaimer

-This repository reflects an anonymised real-world project.
-All organisational identifiers, tenant details, and sensitive information have been removed or generalised for privacy and security purposes.
+This documentation represents a reconstructed architectural view of an endpoint security design.
+All tenant information, organisational identifiers, and environment-specific configurations have been removed or altered to preserve confidentiality.
+The intention is to share design thinking and architectural structure without exposing operational details.

 ---